bobalazek/lambot/README.md

 ## Getting started

 First you will need to set up some your config in the `/config/` folder.
-For now you can just edit the contents of `default.ts` file inside and and set up the parameters (should soon by dynamic).
+For now you can just edit the contents of `Config.ts` file inside and and set up the parameters.
+In addition, you'll also need to edit or create a strategy, which should be located in the same directory.
 You will also need to copy the contents of `.env.example` to `.env` to setup your exchange credentials.

-Then you'll need to build it with `yarn build`, and now finally you can run it with `node dist/main.js --session 123`.
+After that, you'll need to build the bot with `yarn build`, and now finally you can run it with `node dist/main.js --session {sessionId}`.

 ## Exchanges